 Let’s move onto the five benefits of employee training and why you should invest in it.

 Hiring new employees is never cheap.
 A recent survey cited by the go2HR Society indicates that 40 percent of employees leave their positions within the first year due to poor training opportunities.
 Furthermore, the Centre for American Progress reports that replacing an employee can cost 20 percent of the annual salary for employees who make between $30,000 and $50,000 (and up to 213 percent of the annual salary for highly trained executives).

-Therefore, if staff who receive training are more likely to remain employees and it costs money to replace staff, it simply makes sense to train and develop current employees.
+With that in mind, companies that provide industry standard training will have more engaged employees, and therefore, are more likely to retain employees.
+It costs money to replace staff, so it simply makes sense to train and develop current staff and improve employee retention.

 2. Trained employees are more efficient

-When your employees are able to complete tasks more quickly because they know exactly what to do using the most effective methods, there are two immediate benefits to your business:
+Training can be used to drastically improve productivity and boost employee performance.
+When your employees are able to complete tasks more efficiently, using the most effective methods, there are two immediate benefits to your business:

 - They complete more tasks in a given period of time, maximizing your return on investment (i.e., the hourly wage you pay employees).

 - Customer satisfaction is likely to be higher when your services are delivered in a timely manner.